%%{init: {"look": "handDrawn"}}%%

 4. Use Persistent Identifier Schemes That Do Not Depend on HTTP

 Some identifier schemes are designed primarily for identification rather than web resolution, such as identifiers based on the Handle System or URN-based schemes.
 These identifiers can still be stored and exchanged in metadata systems even when direct web access is not possible.
-We will give some examples in the hands-on section PID services.
+We will give some examples in the section PID services.

 A PID does not require the underlying object to be directly accessible online.
 Instead, the PID provides a stable identifier and a metadata record, ensuring that the object can still be found, cited, and described, even if access requires special permissions or occurs outside the web.